-Garden City is a blue-collar town, with 39.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Garden City is generally considered to be a blue-collar town.
+39.33% of the Garden City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Garden City is a city of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Garden City who work in sales jobs (8.88%), office and administrative support (6.92%), and healthcare suport services (6.81%).

-Garden City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Garden City doesn't have a public transportation system that people use for their commute.

 The per capita income in Garden City in 2022 was $28,504, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,016 for a family of four.
 However, Garden City contains both very wealthy and poor people as well.